Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 8. Conservation biology

-• M1-level knowledge in at least 1 of these fields (initial training)
+• Master's level knowledge in at least one of these areas (Initial training)

-• Knowledge (professional experience, internships, studies, extracurricular experience) in 1 or 2 of the following areas
+• Knowledge (professional experience, internships, studies, extracurricular experience) in one or two of the following areas

 1. Human or veterinary health

-2. Biotechnologies for diagnosis and prevention (treatments, vaccines, etc.)
+2. Biotechnology for diagnostic and prevention tools (treatments, vaccines, etc.)

 Read more

-The main aim of this program is to prepare students for a thesis in fundamental, applied or targeted research.
+The main objective of the program is to prepare students for doctoral studies in fundamental, applied, or applied research.

 Read more

-Theses abroad are a not-to-be-missed outlet for graduates of the
+Theses abroad are an opportunity not to be overlooked for graduates of the program.

 Read more